Copterline: History

 Copterline acquired Helikopteripalvelu in 1999, the oldest Finnish company in the business, and began offering services in 2000.

 Copterline used to maintain hourly passenger flights across the Gulf of Finland between Helsinki, Finland (Helsinki Hernesaari Heliport) and Tallinn, Estonia (Tallinn Linnahall Heliport) between 07:00–20:00 (14 round trips), 9:00–17:00 on Saturdays (9 round trips) and 10:00–16:00 on Sundays (7 round trips).
 The trip took 18 minutes, and the helicopters could carry 12 passengers on each flight.

+In spring 2004, the company was restricted from commercial flights in bad weather conditions, due to concerns about pilot qualifications, but the restriction was later lifted.
 On 10 August 2005, Copterline Flight 103 crashed while flying between Tallinn and Helsinki, three kilometers south of Aegna island.
 All 14 people on board died.
 After that tragic accident, the company closed the route.

-In August 2006, Copterline sold its last remaining S-76 and focused on charter flights resuming the route between Helsinki and Tallinn on April 9, 2008, with a new AgustaWestland AW139 helicopter.
+In August 2006, Copterline sold its last remaining Sikorsky S-76 and focused on charter flights resuming the route between Helsinki and Tallinn on April 9, 2008, with a brand new AgustaWestland AW139 helicopter.
 The company was planning a new terminal in Helsinki.

-In August 2008, a second AW139 entered into the fleet, and started operating in the same route.
+In August 2008, a second AW139 entered into the fleet, and started operating the same route.
 Kaj Takolander became CEO of the company.

-On 19 December 2008, Copterline confirmed that it had ceased its scheduled service between Helsinki and Tallinn and was now looking at the possibility of alternative uses for its helicopters, otherwise, it will sell or lease its aircraft.
+On 19 December 2008, Copterline confirmed that it had ceased its scheduled service between Helsinki and Tallinn and was now looking at the possibility of alternative uses for its helicopters, otherwise, it would sell or lease its aircraft.

-As of September 2011 the Copterline website was back in service with a flight schedule advertising flights up until the Christmas period.
+As of September 2011 the Copterline website was back in service with a schedule advertising flights up until the Christmas period.
 The new service was operated by the Estonian company Copterline OÜ with an AgustaWestland AW139 helicopter owned and operated by the Finnish company FirstClass Oy.
 The 2011 service offered 5 round trips on weekdays with no scheduled weekend service.

-Copterline has not been operating on the Helsinki-Tallinn route recently.
-The airline was planning to open the route again in August 2013, but these plans were postponed and later cancelled.
-The company currently provides helicopter services to the oil and energy sector on the North Sea.
+The airline was planning to open the route Helsinki-Tallinn again in August 2013, but these plans were postponed and later cancelled.
+The company went on with helicopter services to the oil and energy sector in the North Sea.
 In March 2016, Copterline OÜ filed for bankruptcy for the second time.